 Climate change is real, and the need to tackle it is urgent.
 We must transform the economy to a model which is sustainable for generations to come.
 In Canada’s largest urban centre the labour movement is committed to working for climate justice and finding solutions that engage working people in every sector of the economy.

 Read our statement on the Climate Emergency passed by Labour Council Delegates on August 1, 2019.
+After receiving pressure from Labour Council and dozens of other community organizations, Toronto City Council passed a motion declaring a climate emergency and next steps on October 2, 2019.

 Toronto - Canada's largest urban centre - is an amazingly complex and sophisticated space.
 The Greenprint for Greater Toronto outlines effective action to reduce carbon emissions in every sector of the economy.
 Every one of us has a part to play.